U.S. Roadmap: FINRA, CFP, CPA and Insurance

 • Keep your study aligned to the official outline weights and practice under time pressure.

-• NFA routes are usually not substitutes for the core FINRA or NASAA retail securities path; use them when the target role is specifically futures, managed funds, branch supervision, foreign-registrant regulation, or retail forex.
+• NFA exams are usually not substitutes for the core FINRA or NASAA retail securities path; use them when the target role is specifically futures, managed funds, branch supervision, foreign-registrant regulation, or retail forex.

 • CFP, ChFC, and RICP are not interchangeable with Series 65.
 Use the planning pages when the goal is a planning credential, and use Series 65 when the role requires adviser-law registration coverage.